 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-King County Regional This plan informs priorities and strategies relating to the City's Consolidated Plan Continuum of Care Homelessness Authority goal to address homelessness and the implementation of that goal in annual action plans.
-Regional Affordable King County, Affordable The five-year plan includes goal areas and strategies that coincide with the City's Housing Task Force Report Housing Committee Consolidated Plan goal to provide decent, affordable housing.
+Continuum of Caro King County Regional This plan informs priorities and strategies relating to the City's Consolidated Plan goal Continuum of Care Homelessness Authority to address homelessness and the implementation of that goal in annual action plans.